 National Insurance rates 2022/23

-As a sole trader, in addition to income tax, you’ll also need to pay National Insurance to HMRC.
+As a sole trader, in addition to income tax, you’ll also need to pay National Insurance Contributions to HMRC.
 The amount you need to pay depends on your profits (your income minus your allowable expenses).
 There are two forms of National Insurance to be aware of as a sole trader: Class 2 and Class 4.

 Payments on account